charlieegan3/personal-website/source/blog/2013-01-01-social-service.html.markdown

 So in summary this is how it stands as of the 31st of December 2012 (in order of usage):

-* Twitter: _Microblog and news source with some minor interactions._
+* Twitter: _Micro blog and news source with some minor interactions._
 * Google+:_ Sharing and coordination with close friends._
 * Blogger: _My technology related experiences and opinions._
 * Facebook: _Communicating with classmates has become it’s sole purpose._